glasses-n-contacts/message-analyzer/README.md

         messager: 1 for 'me', 0 for the other,
         attachment: (only for messages with attachment) filename of the attachment,
-        guid: (only for non-reactions) guid of the message, }
+        guid: (only for non-reactions) guid of the message,
+        reactions: for messenger, reactions are already attached to messages,
+        is_system_message: if the message is a messenger system message, }
+    ```

+    reaction format:
+    ```
+    {
+        messager: 1 for 'me', 0 for the other,
+        has_emoji: 1 if the message doesn't need to be mapped to an emoji,
+        emoji: the reaction emoji, the field only exists if has_emoji == 1, }
     ```

 - `/attachments/<path:path>`

     Serves attachments by looking for the `path` file in `data/attachments`. `path` should be the filename rather than the complete path (should've been renamed -_-).